-Quote for Today: Madeline Miller
+Quote for Today: Jeanette Winterson

 Little by little I began to listen better: to the sap moving in the plants, to the blood in my veins.
 I learned to understand my own intention, to prune …